Issue 1

 MT: How does that change if you are the choreographer, or if you are following someone else’s directions?

-EB: As a choreographer, I have a similar humility to the situation, but my job is to give it structure.
-To design a container that satisfies the demands of the situation.
-Designing containers in which dance can thrive, or through which dance can pass.
+EB: As a choreographer, I have a similar humility to the situation, but my job is to give it structure—to design a container that satisfies the demands of the situation, and in which dance can thrive, or through which dance can pass.
 Dancers are the conduit and the enactments of that thing, and sometimes it is me who is choreographing and dancing.
 Often the process is very collaborative with dancers.
-Some choreographers give a certain idea, and the dancers mostly figure out what the shape, container or structure is; other choreographers have a very clear structure, or super structure, and we all make up our own movements though or within it.
-It’s also typical that a choreographer doesn't know what they want to see until they see it: the dancers are running around, to make the choreographer’s dreams come true without knowing what they are until Oh that thing, do that, yeah that’s it!
+Some choreographers give a certain idea, and the dancers mostly figure out what the shape, container, or structure is; other choreographers have a very clear structure, or superstructure, and we all make up our own movements though or within it.
+It’s also typical that a choreographer doesn’t know what they want to see until they see it: the dancers are running around, to make the choreographer’s dreams come true without knowing what they are until Oh that thing, do that, yeah that’s it!
 There are many ways this can unfold, some more confusing and some more transparent than others.

 My mom is a ceramicist, and my dad is an architect.
 This might be an influence!
 My dad makes containers for living, my mom makes containers for eating.
 There is a certain service, or function, or humility to that design which is not just about being a starchitect or being an inventor of a cool form.
 It is about serving a purpose.
 So: choreography for me is really a relationship to the place, the idea, the budget, the schedule, the people.
 Collaboration is really important.
 When I make my own pieces, I will have arrived at a dance-related problem, like: Oh, wow, how strange.
 Why is geometry so strong in social dances?
 Huh!
 And that opens up a whole contemplation on physics and society.
 I’ll get going, and maybe some other medium or field of expertise will become implicated in my research.
 The choreographic container will be inspired by things outside of dance, but then it will always come back through dance.
 Strong interdisciplinary reflection has always been a way for me to find structures that are relevant for the thing that I am experiencing or contemplating.
 Transposing or grafting structures or ideas between media.